silversub/terraform/provider/internet-services-resources.md

 ## `ibm_cis_cache_settings`
 {: #cis-cache}

- Provides a {{site.data.keyword.cis_full_notm}} cache settings resource.
+ Provides an {{site.data.keyword.cis_full_notm}} cache settings resource.
 This resource is associated with an IBM Cloud Internet Services instance and a CIS Domain resource.
-It allows to create, update, or delete cache settings of a domain of a {{site.data.keyword.cis_full_notm}} CIS instance.
+It allows to create, update, or delete cache settings of a domain of an {{site.data.keyword.cis_full_notm}} CIS instance.
 For more information about cache setting, refer to [CIS cache concepts](/docs/cis?topic=cis-caching-concepts).
  {: shortdesc}

 ### Sample IBM Cloud Provider plug-in for Terraform code